-A thesis is required in the Biopsychology program; in unusual circumstances the student may petition to be allowed to substitute a practicum for a thesis.
+A thesis is required in the CBN program; in unusual circumstances the student may petition to be allowed to substitute a practicum for a thesis.
 Students seeking this option should consult their advisor regarding procedures.
 Please note that advance approval of this option is required; in no case will approval be granted after the fact.

 A thesis reflects the student's ability to conceptualize, design, carry out, analyze, and formally write up a research project appropriate to the student's interests.
 Students should begin discussion with their advisors about possible thesis topics early in their graduate career.
-Please bear in mind that most Biopsychology theses are costlier than the department guidelines for thesis support, and that your project must typically be close enough to your advisor's interests that your advisor can provide some financial support.
+Please bear in mind that most CBN theses are costlier than the department guidelines for thesis support, and that your project must typically be close enough to your advisor's interests that your advisor can provide some financial support.

 The following guidelines are to provide assistance in preparing for thesis deadlines.
 More specific guidelines may be found in the Guide for Preparing Graduate Theses, Dissertations, and Projects.
-Copies may be obtained from the CHSS Graduate Student Coordinator in College Hall, room C112.
+Copies may be obtained at: http://thesis.gmu.edu/index.html

 Students working on a thesis proposal enroll in PSYC 798.
+Continuous registration in PSYC 798 is not required.
 Students who have an approved proposal and are conducting the research enroll in PSYC 799.
+Continuous registration in PSYC 799 is required until the student graduates - regardless of whether they need the credits.
 Credits earned for Directed Readings will not be converted to thesis credits.
 Contact Darby Wiggins at dwiggin3@gmu.edu for enrollment procedures.